 2D printers – the traditional type we’re all used to – use an ink cartridge to provide the colours for the printing process.
 When the ink is used up, we pop in another cartridge and continue printing.

-3D printing is similar, but instead of ink cartridges, it uses rolls of filament – like plastic strings – that are fed into the machine, melted, and applied according to the desired design.
+3D printing is similar, but instead of ink cartridges, it uses rolls of filament-like plastic strings – that are fed into the machine, melted, and applied according to the desired design.
 The material hardens in place and the product is a three-dimensional, relatively hard and sturdy item.

 The elegance of KLM’s efforts

-Not only does KLM use this waste material for making tools, it also uses it to make plugs and shields that replace older methods of using tape to mask off areas during painting and other maintenance of aircraft and facilities.
+Not only does KLM use this waste material for making tools, but it also uses it to make plugs and shields that replace older methods of using tape to mask off areas during painting and other maintenance of aircraft and facilities.

-Now, instead of using disposable tape for example, a specially-designed guard can cover areas that are not intended to receive paint or other coatings.
+Now, instead of using disposable tape, for example, a specially-designed guard can cover areas that are not intended to receive paint or other coatings.
 This further decreases the overall waste the company produces, and even speeds up the maintenance process, saving time and energy in both instances.

 Not only are they saving on the costs of waste disposal, they are saving costs for purchasing 3D printer filament, tape and many tools, and even decreasing the time needed for proper maintenance.